huuhghhgyg/huuhghhgyg/README.md

 ### Hi there 👋

-I'm huuhghhgyg.
-Would you like to visit [My Blog](https://huuhghhgyg.github.io/)?
+I'm Huuhghhgyg.
+If you'd like to stay updated, feel free to visit my [blog](https://huuhghhgyg.github.io/).
 <!--
 **huuhghhgyg/huuhghhgyg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.